MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-R-web-services.md

 ### Interact with API clients

-When you publish, update or get a web service, an API instance is returned as an [R6](https://cran.r-project.org/web/packages/R6/index.html) class.
-This instance is a `client stub` for consuming that service and viewing its service holdings.
+When you publish, update, or get a web service, an API instance is returned as an [R6](https://cran.r-project.org/web/packages/R6/index.html) class.
+This instance is a `client stub` you can use to consumethat service and view its service holdings.

 You can use the following supported public functions to interact with the API client instance.